Rooibos tea: a delicious red drink that boosts your health

 Step #5.
 Pour the hot tea into a teacup

-Strain rooibos solids with mesh strainer, so there would be no solid rooibos parts in your tea.
+Strain rooibos solids with a mesh strainer, so there would be no solid rooibos parts in your tea.

 Where to buy this red tea